 Derry security alert: Homes evacuated and road closed after suspicious items discovered

-Police said Fahan Street has been closed at both ends, cordons have been implemented and diversions are in place.
+Fahan Street was closed at both ends, cordons were implemented and diversions put in place place.

+Speaking from the scene Councillor Boyle said: "Here again we find ourselves at the scene of another security alert.
+This time it has caused significant disruption for people in the Fahan Street area.

+"My understanding is that there is a suspicious object or device in an alleyway just off the bottom of Fahan Street.
+The net effect of that has been some significant disruption and every family on Fahan Street here has had to be evacuated and indeed in the houses in and around the Joseph Place area."

 Inspector Robb said: "We understand the closure of Fahan Street will cause disruption, but this is necessary in order to make the area safe.
 We also recognise the inconvenience for all those who are having to leave their properties, and we thank everyone affected for their co-operation and patience.